Table of Contents

 When your baby is in their car seat, but you are not traveling in a vehicle, there are still safety concerns you should be aware of.

-The most important consideration is that your baby can breath freely and easily, and that whatever you are using does not pose a suffocation risk.
+The most important consideration is that your baby can breathe freely and easily, and that whatever you are using does not pose a suffocation risk.

 In addition, it’s important to be able to see your baby’s face so you can check their airways are not blocked and they are not overheating.